Configure advanced policy settings

 • Standard - By default, the Standard snapshot type is selected.
 It is recommended to use the standard type if you want to retain the backups for less than 90 days.

 • Archive - Select the Archive type if you want to retain the backups for long duration.
 Note that the minimum billing period for the archive snapshot is 90 days irrespective of the retention period defined in policy and that Archive type also has an additional retrieval charge if used in a mount or restore job.
-Archive snapshot type can be used only when the management console and backup/recovery appliance is on 11.0.4 or above.
+Archive snapshot type can be used only when the management console and the backup/recovery appliance are both on 11.0.4 or above.

 • Staging Disk Over-allocation